Upcoming Events

 Application process:

-2. Email the NICA-issued LOE to SDEA
+2. Email the NICA-issued LOE to SDEA by 29 May 2025

-More details about funding here
+More details and application here

-NOTE 1: This funding is in the form of a reimbursement.
+• This funding is in the form of a reimbursement.
 Successful applicants will have to make full payment to SDEA first.

-NOTE 2: Successful applicants will automatically be eligible for UTAP funding.
+• Successful applicants will automatically be eligible for UTAP funding.
 No additional application is required for UTAP.

-Union Training Assistance Programme (UTAP) [NEW!]
+Union Training Assistance Programme (UTAP)

-NTUC members enjoy up to 50% unfunded course fee support, capped at $250 or $500 (aged 40 years old and above).
+NTUC Union members enjoy up to 50% unfunded course fee support, capped at $250 or $500 (aged 40 years old and above).

 UTAP application must be submitted within 6 months after course completion via the NTUC UPortal.
 T&Cs can be found here.

-NOTE: This funding is in the form of a reimbursement.
+• This funding is in the form of a reimbursement.
 Registrants will have to make full payment to SDEA first.

 Please ensure that you have registered for the course before applying for funding.